simrenbasra/simys-blog/_posts/2025-08-03-email_genie_part6.md

   <img src="{{ site.baseurl }}/assets/email-genie/phase_6/bert_tokenise_train_data.png" alt="Classif BERT step 3a" style="max-width: 100%; height: auto; margin: 20px 0;">
 </div>

-Here, I loop over each email and its label, pass the text through my `tokenise_and_chunk` function, and collect all the chunks and attention masks.
-I had to be careful here to be sure all chinks form the same email also shared the same email!
+Here, I loop over each email and its label, pass the text through my function, and collect all the chunks and attention masks.
+I had to be careful here to be sure all chunks from the same email also shared the same label!

 **b)	Validation Set**